Fairness-aware Vision Transformer via Debiased Self-Attention

 \subsection{Attention Weights Alignment}

 After Step 1, the DSA framework generates the adversarial example $x^\prime$, whose top $k$ patches containing spurious features are perturbed through the adversarial attack.
 Here, besides using these adversarial examples as augmentation during training of the debiased ViT model, we also leverage them via attention weights alignment to further guide the model to pay more attention to the real features.
 This further allows more spurious features to be discovered and ignored by the self-attention mechanism in the ViT model as shown in the right panel of Figure \ref{fig:architeture}.

 In particular, we apply three different feature discrepancy metrics $D(\cdot,\cdot)$, i.e., Mean Squared Error (MSE), Kullback-Leibler Divergence (KL-Div), and Attention Transfer (AT), to evaluate the discrepancy between the attention weights $\mathbf{A}^{x}$ and $\mathbf{A}^{x^\prime}$ from the original sample $x$ and the adversarial example $x^\prime$, respectively.
-We define the three metrics as:
+Formally:

 where $\mathcal{I}$ denotes the indices of all the adversarial examples and the original example attention weights pairs for which we perform the alignment.
-Finally, to incorporate the attention distributions of $\mathbf{A}^{x}$ and $\mathbf{A}^{x^\prime}$ in the objective, we add $\mathcal{L}_A = D_\star(\mathbf{A}^{x}, \mathbf{A}^{x^\prime})$ as a regularizer in the overall training objective.
+Finally, to incorporate the attention distributions of $\mathbf{A}^{x}$ and $\mathbf{A}^{x^\prime}$ in the objective, we add $\mathcal{L}_A = D(\mathbf{A}^{x}, \mathbf{A}^{x^\prime})$ as a regularizer in the overall training objective.